 Although it has some potential, VBC is still relatively new and, as of 2019, only 38.2% of healthcare expenditures flowed through this type of model.

 Physicians are particularly cautious about the transition to VBC for a variety of reasons.
-More than 70% of physicians still prefer fee-for-service models primarily because they do not see the evidence that VBC will lead to better outcomes and they are concerned about its extensive administrative burden.
+Over 70% of physicians still prefer fee-for-service models primarily because they are not convinced that VBC will lead to better outcomes.
+They are also concerned about its extensive administrative burden.

 To illustrate further, one survey found that over 60% of physicians believe it will in fact become more difficult to deliver high-quality care in the coming years due to the following: